· Originally published March 4, 2024

-The new numbers are out for the least visited national parks for the calendar year 2021!
-We now have the updated list for the least popular parks from last year.
+The new numbers are out for the least visited national parks for the calendar year 2026!
+We now have the updated list of the national parks with the smallest crowds, or as some like to say, the “least popular parks” from last year.

-In this article, we want to familiarize you with the least visited national parks in the United States (or least popular national parks).
+In this article, we want to familiarize you with the least visited national parks in the United States and give some context as to why the least visited doesn’t always mean not worth visiting.

-While you may not agree with this list, please keep in mind that this list is based entirely on visitation to the national parks as reported by the National Park Service in 2021.
+While you may not agree with this list, please keep in mind that this list is based entirely on visitation to the national parks, as reported by the National Park Service in 2026.

 The least visited national parks are typically in very remote and difficult to access areas – this year this is true once again.

-Six of the top ten least visited national parks are located in Alaska.
+Five of the top ten least visited national parks are located in Alaska, with one moving from the least visited national parks to the middle of the pack.

 US National Parks List & Map